kwaldenphd/more-with-matplotlib/README.md

 df4.plot.hist(alpha=0.5)
 ```

-We can set `stacked` to `True` to create a stacked histogram.
+56. We can set `stacked` to `True` to create a stacked histogram.
 ```Python
 df4.hist(stacked=True)
 ```

-We can also specify the bin size using the `bins` keyword.
+57. We can also specify the bin size using the `bins` keyword.
 ```Python
 df4.plot.hist(bins=20)
 ```

-We can use the `.hist()` method in `matplotlib` to further customize our histogram: [`matplotlib.axes.Axes.hist`](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.hist.html#matplotlib.axes.Axes.hist)
+58. We can use the `.hist()` method in `matplotlib` to further customize our histogram: [`matplotlib.axes.Axes.hist`](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.hist.html#matplotlib.axes.Axes.hist)

-For more on histograms:
+59. For more on histograms:
 - [`pandas`, "Visualization, Histograms"](https://pandas.pydata.org/docs/user_guide/visualization.html#visualization-hist)
 - [`pandas.DataFrame.plot.hist`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.hist.html)
 - [`pandas.DataFrame.hist`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.hist.html)

 ### Box plots

-We can generate box plots using `.plot.box()` or `.boxplot()`.
+60. We can generate box plots using `.plot.box()` or `.boxplot()`.

-The default settings visualize the distribution of values within each column.
+61. The default settings visualize the distribution of values within each column.

-Back to our random number dataframe, this time with five columns.
+62. Back to our random number `DataFrame`, this time with five columns.

 ```Python
 # create dataframe